Colonel Jimmie Kanaya Scholarship

 JAVA Scholarship Eligibility and Applications

-• Descendants of those who served in the 100th Infantry Battalion, the 442nd Regimental Combat Team, the Military Intelligence Service, the 1399th Engineer Construction Battalion, 522nd Field Artillery Battalion or descendants of Japanese American soldiers who served during World War II other United States military units, including the Women’s Army Corps or Army Nurses Corps are eligible and encouraged to apply.
+• Descendants of those who served in the 100th Infantry Battalion, the 442nd Regimental Combat Team, the Military Intelligence Service, the 1399th Engineer Construction Battalion, and the 522nd Field Artillery Battalion; and descendants of Japanese American soldiers who served during World War II in other United States military units to include the Women’s Army Corps or Army Nurses Corps are eligible to apply for a JAVA Scholarship.

-• Current members of JAVA whose membership began prior to April 1, 2023, are eligible and encouraged to apply.
-Children of current JAVA members are also eligible and encouraged to apply if the applicant’s parent or guardian was a member of JAVA prior to April 1, 2023.
+• Current members of JAVA whose membership began prior to April 1, 2023 are eligible to apply.
+Children of current JAVA members are also eligible to apply if the applicant’s parent or guardian was a member of JAVA prior to April 1, 2023.

-• Past or present members of the U.S. Army’s 100th Battalion, 442nd Infantry Regiment, Reserve Officers Training Corps (ROTC), or U.S. Marine Corps Platoon Leaders Course are eligible and encouraged to apply for the Senator Daniel K. Inouye Memorial Scholarship.
-Applicants should demonstrate their lifelong commitment to uniformed service and public leadership for the nation.
+• In addition, past or present members of the U.S. Army’s 100th Battalion, 442nd Infantry Regiment are eligible and encouraged to apply for the U.S. Senator Daniel K. Inouye Memorial Scholarship.
+Also eligible are individuals enrolled in a college or university Reserve Officers Training Corps (ROTC) or U.S. Marine Corps Platoon Leaders Course.
+Applicants should demonstrate their lifelong commitment to public and uniformed service leadership for the nation.

 • Applications not received by that date or that fail to meet the submission requirements will NOT be considered.

-• Awards will be presented at a JAVA scholarship awards ceremony in TBD.
+• Awards will be presented at a JAVA scholarship awards virtual ceremony on Saturday, June 28, 2025.

 2025 U.S. Senator Daniel K. Inouye Memorial Scholarship.